torizon/blog/content/offline-hardware-bound-keys-signing-blog-post.md

 $ uptane-sign targets sign --signatures uptane-signing-key-ed25519=$(cat targets_signed_base64.sig | tr -d '\n') --repo myimagerepo
 $ uptane-sign targets push --repo myimagerepo
 ```
+## Conclusion

+We have successfully managed to take our keys for our Torizon Cloud repository offline, and use keys generated and
+stored on secure hardware.
+This was initially hard to do because of the lack of documentation, but hopefully this blog
+post helps future users of this feature to work it out swiftly, and the usage of hardware modules rises.

+Thanks for reading!